Connected Choice and the Brouwer Fixed Point Theorem: Abstract

-Theorems that have been compared and classified in this sense include Weak K\H{o}nig's Lemma $\WKL$, the Hahn-Banach Theorem~\cite{GM09}, the Baire Category Theorem, Banach's Inverse Mapping Theorem, the Open Mapping Theorem, the Uniform Boundedness Theorem, the Intermediate Value Theorem~\cite{BG11a}, the Bolzano-Weierstra\ss{} Theorem~\cite{BGM12}, Nash Equilibria~\cite{Pau10} and the Radon-Nikodym Theorem~\cite{HRW12}.
-In this paper we attempt to classify the Brouwer Fixed Point Theorem.
+Theorems that have been compared and classified in this sense include Weak K\H{o}nig's Lemma $\WKL$, the Hahn-Banach Theorem~\cite{GM09}, the Baire Category Theorem~\cite{BHK18}, Banach's Inverse Mapping Theorem, the Open Mapping Theorem, the Uniform Boundedness Theorem, the Intermediate Value Theorem~\cite{BG11a}, the Bolzano-Weierstra\ss{} Theorem~\cite{BGM12}, Nash Equilibria~\cite{Pau10}, the Radon-Nikodym Theorem~\cite{HRW12} and the Vitali Covering Theorem~\cite{BGHP17}.
+In this paper, we to classify the Brouwer Fixed Point Theorem.

-\begin{theorem}[Brouwer Fixed Point Theorem 1911] Every continuous function $f:[0,1]^n\to[0,1]^n$ has a fixed point $x\in[0,1]^n$, i.e.\ a point such that $f(x)=x$. \end{theorem}
+\begin{theorem}[Brouwer Fixed Point Theorem 1911] Every continuous function $f:[0,1]^n\to[0,1]^n$ has a fixed point $x\in[0,1]^n$, i.e., a point such that $f(x)=x$. \end{theorem}

 This theorem was first proved by Hadamard in 1910 and later by Brouwer~\cite{Bro11}, after whom it is named the Brouwer Fixed Point Theorem.
 Brouwer is known as one of the founders of intuitionism, which is one of the well-studied varieties of constructive mathematics and ironically, the theorem that he is best known for does not admit any constructive proof.\footnote{However, as noticed already by Brouwer himself, the theorem admits an approximative constructive version~\cite{Bro52}.} This fact has been confirmed in many different ways, most relevant for us is the counterexample in Russian constructive analysis by Orevkov~\cite{Ore63}, which was transferred into computable analysis by Baigger~\cite{Bai85}.
-Baigger's counterexample shows that from dimension two upwards (i.e.\ $n\geq2$) there are computable functions $f:[0,1]^n\to[0,1]^n$ without computable fixed point $x$.
+Baigger's counterexample shows that from dimension two upwards (i.e., $n\geq2$) there are computable functions $f:[0,1]^n\to[0,1]^n$ without computable fixed point $x$.
 Baigger's proof actually proceeds by encoding a Kleene tree (implicitly via a pair of computably inseparable sets) into a suitable computable function $f$ and hence it can be seen as a reduction of Weak K\H{o}nig's Lemma to the Brouwer Fixed Point Theorem.\footnote{See \cite{Pot08} for a discussion of these counterexamples.} The essential geometrical content of this construction is that the map

 maps {\em arbitrary} non-empty closed sets $A\In[0,1]$ to {\em connected} non-empty closed subsets of $[0,1]^2$ such that any pair in the resulting set has at least one component that is in $A$.